 Darwin’s Delights - A Voyage of Discovery

 Ship ahoy!
 We’re off on an exciting expedition with Charles Darwin and his crew on HMS Beagle.
 Can you trace his route across the vast ocean?
 Stop at the magical Galápagos Islands to see the amazing species that helped Darwin develop his theory of evolution by natural selection.
 Do you know what’s so special about a lava lizard, or why the blue-footed booby has blue feet?
-See how animals adapt to their environment over time – and learn how and why the human skeleton has changed since separating from primates.
-We will meet some of the world’s greatest explorers and naturalists and Imagine how humans will evolve in millions of years.
-It’s a scary thought!
-We are hoping to visit the former home of Charles Darwin and the site where the internationally renowned 'On the Origin of Species' was written.
+See how animals adapt to their environment over time and learn how and why the human skeleton has changed since separating from primates.
+We will meet some of the world’s greatest explorers and naturalists and imagine how humans will evolve in millions of years.
+We are hoping to visit the former home of Charles Darwin - the site where the internationally renowned 'On the Origin of Species' was written.
 Ready to rumble?
 Let’s set sail!

 Who’s the Mummy?